TiKeil/perturbations-for-2d-data/README.md

 pip install scikits.sparse
 ```

-Now, we link gridlod to our folder that enables to use it as a module.
+Now, link gridlod to our folder that enables to use it as a module.

 ```
 echo $PWD > $(python -c 'from distutils.sysconfig import get_python_lib; print(get_python_lib())')/gridlod.pth
 echo $PWD/Master-thesis-LOD/ > $(python -c 'from distutils.sysconfig import get_python_lib; print(get_python_lib())')/Master-thesis-LOD.pth
 ```

-## work
+## Work

 Every time you want to work with the virtualenv, you simply need to run